History of barbering

 It was later that the split of these combined roles of barbers and surgeons was sought.
-In 1210 in Paris they identified the academic surgeons as surgeons by their long robes and the barber surgeons in short robes.
+In 1210 in Paris they identified the academic surgeons as surgeons by their long robes and the barber-surgeons in short robes.

-In 1308 the world’s oldest barber organisation was founded in England-still known in London as the ’Worshipful Company of barbers’.
+In 1308 the world’s oldest barber organization was founded in England-still known in London as the ’Worshipful Company of barbers’.
 It wasn’t until 1462 that Edward IV chartered barbers as a guild called the ‘Company of Barbers’; the surgeons established their own guild 30 years later.

-However these two guilds were merged again by statute of Henry VIII in 1540, as the ‘United Barber-Surgeons Company’, but they were still differentiated: barbers displayed blue and white poles, and were forbidden to carry out surgery except for teeth-pulling and bloodletting; surgeons displayed red and white-striped poles, and were not allowed to shave people or cut their hair.
+However these two guilds were merged again by the statute of Henry VIII in 1540, as the ‘United Barber-Surgeons Company’, but they were still differentiated: barbers displayed blue and white poles, and were forbidden to carry out surgery except for teeth-pulling and bloodletting; surgeons displayed red and white-striped poles and were not allowed to shave people or cut their hair.
 In 1745 George II passed several acts to separate surgeons from barbers.
 The ‘Masters, Governors and Commonalty of the Honorable Society of the Surgeons’ were formed in London, but in 1800 during the reign of George III it was replaced by the ‘Royal College of Surgeons’.

-Up until the 18th century the barber-surgeons duties consisted of not only cutting hair and shaving, but picking out lice from hair, pulling rotten teeth, lancing abscesses, setting bone fractures and very often ‘bloodletting’.
+Up until the 18th century the barber-surgeons duties consisted of not only cutting hair and shaving but picking out lice from hair, pulling rotten teeth, lancing abscesses, setting bone fractures, and very often ‘bloodletting’.

 ‘Bloodletting’ was an important practice, as it was believed that as a person ate and digested food it was turned into blood and if a person had an excess of blood, all sorts of ailments would follow, and so it was felt ‘bloodletting’ would help.
 Many physicians thought this cutter’s art beneath them so left it to the barbers.